2 Haitian Americans detained in slaying of Haiti president | Law-Order

 Joseph, meanwhile, was supposed to be replaced by Ariel Henry, a neurosurgeon who had been named prime minister by Moïse a day before the assassination.

-Henry told the AP in a brief interview that he is the prime minister, calling it an exceptional and confusing situation.
-In another interview with Radio Zenith, he said he had no dispute with Joseph.
-“I only disagree with the fact that people have taken hasty decisions ... when the moment demands a little more serenity and maturity,” he said.
+Henry told the AP that he is the prime minister, calling it an exceptional and confusing situation.
+“I am the prime minister in office,” he said.

 “Every one at home is sleeping with one eye open and one eye closed,” he said.
 “If the head of state is not protected, I don't have any protection whatsoever.”
-Destin said Haiti has always been a complicated country and that he wasn't sure what the upcoming days would bring.
-“Haiti doesn't know what direction it's heading in right now,” he said.
-“To be honest, I don't know what the solution is.
-There's always been a fight for power.”
 Gunfire rang out intermittently across the city hours after the killing, a grim reminder of the growing power of gangs that displaced more than 14,700 people last month alone as they torched and ransacked homes in a fight over territory.

 Robert Fatton, a Haitian politics expert at the University of Virginia, said gangs were a force to contend with and it isn't certain Haiti's security forces can enforce a state of siege.